 If your bike doesn't offer good shock absorption, your body is going to experience a nasty jolt each time you tackle a drop-off and in the long term, this may lead to joint or spinal injury.
 Make sure that your downhill bike is well-padded and of the full-suspension variety.

-Downhill mountain biking is an adrenaline driving activity that requires sturdy high quality cycling equipment and safety gear, as well as a lot of guts.
+Downhill mountain biking is an adrenaline-driving activity that requires sturdy quality cycling equipment and safety gear, as well as a lot of guts.

-If you're thinking about getting into to this high octane sport, know that you will spend a little more on your downhill mountain bikes, usually starting at around $2500 for new bicycles or $1000 for used bicycles, though you may find better deals if you're a good shopper.
+If you're thinking about getting into this high-octane sport, know that you will spend a little more on your downhill mountain bikes, usually starting at around $2500 for new bicycles or $1000 for used bicycles, though you may find better deals if you're a good shopper.

 Downhill bikes are dual or full suspension bikes that are over-finished to make them sturdy and reliable on steep, rocky terrain and can also used on jumps, drops, and for tackling things like fallen logs on trails.
 They remind us of a dirt bike without a motor.

-What You'll Need in a Good Downhill Bikes
+What You'll Need in a Good Downhill Bike

 - Frame - Downhill bicycle frames should be made out of a strong, reliable material such as steel, aluminum, or even titanium.